GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 Continuous Integration (CI) is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily.
 Luckily, we were committing the work to a version control system during the coding process.

-We use GitHub's remote repository to keep our code and we think that GitHub is perfect for team development, where members can share contributions on it.
+We use GitHub's remote repository to keep our code and agree that GitHub is perfect for team development, where members can share contributions to it.
 In our opinion, GitHub is more than just a web cloud drive, it is a platform for multiple people to work simultaneously, providing sharing features, version control features, and member contribution statistics.

 ### User research

 To ensure that a new software is successful, the area that developers need to focus on most is user experience.
-User research is the methodic study of target users so we are able have the sharpest possible insights to coordinate our work to make a user-friendly product.
+User research is the methodic study of target users, so we are able to have the sharpest possible insights to coordinate our work to make a user-friendly product.

 To maximize the profits of pet stores, we must really understand the needs of users, not only the customers, but also the owner.